0x77dev/stoprussia/README.md

 More performant desktop, docker and kubernetes versions coming soon...

+## Choosing battlefield

+The list of targets are split into 4 chunks each chunk called battlefield

+Battlefield 1: passive attack and low priority services Battlefield 2: passive attack and medium priority services Battlefield 3: active attack and medium priority services Battlefield 4: active attack and high priority services

+Battlefield 3 and 4 is the main focus to DDoS

 ## How can I get the list of targets?

 Targets list are distributed over IPFS